Lewis and Clark Expedition Summary

 Lewis and Clark Expedition APUSH Study Guide

 Use the following links and videos to study the Lewis and Clark Expedition and Manifest Destiny for the APUSH Exam.
+Also, be sure to look at our Guide to the AP US History Exam.

 Lewis and Clark Expedition APUSH Definition